-A key element of Basel III is the requirement that banks hold a capital buffer on top of the minimum capital requirements.
+A key element of Basel III is the requirement that banks hold a capital buffer on top of their minimum capital requirements.
 This buffer is not intended to form part of the minimum capital requirement.
-It follows that a bank that fails to hold sufficient common equity to satisfy the buffer (but meets the other minimum capital requirements) will not be subject to restrictions on its operations, and will not be at risk of resolution or the withdrawal of its banking licence.
+It follows that a bank that fails to hold sufficient common equity to satisfy the buffer (but meets the other minimum capital requirements) will not be subject to restrictions on its operations and will not be at risk of resolution or the withdrawal of its banking licence.
 However, banks that operate within the buffer are subject to restrictions on the distribution of capital, including the payment of dividends and staff bonus payments, with the result that the buffer is generally treated by banks as an effective floor.
+(Some evidence suggests that banks were unwilling to dip into their capital buffer during the covid-19 pandemic out of fear it might signal financial weakness).
 According to the Basel Committee:

 - the purpose of the conservation buffer is to ensure that banks maintain a buffer of capital that can be used to absorb losses during periods of financial and economic stress.
 While banks are allowed to draw on the buffer during periods of stress, the closer their regulatory capital ratios approach the minimum requirement, the greater the constraints on earnings distribution; and

 - banks are, of course, able to rebuild capital buffers through raising new capital.
 However, in the Committee's view, it is not acceptable for banks that have depleted their capital buffers to use future predictions of recovery as justification for maintaining generous distributions to shareholders, other capital providers and employees.

 The restrictions on distributions, share buy-backs and staff bonus payments are as follows.